Southern Baptists aren't doing enough for sexual abuse victims

 In 1995, the SBC apologized for practicing racial segregation in the past, and today it remains about 85 percent white.
 A 71-page report by the SBC’s flagship seminary in 2018 documented the school’s dark history of racism and brought renewed attention to the issue.
 That seminary also recently declined to offer financial reparations to a black seminary, citing differences in theology as the reason.

-You’d think that if the SBC was serious about sexual abuse victims, they would offer financial help to those families reeling from the long-term effects of abuse, which often lead to challenges like mental health trauma, prolonged unemployment and alcohol and drug addictions to name a few.
+We can’t expect the SBC to change its structure, based on the belief that the authority of the church rests with local congregations, to become financially liable for sexual abuse settlements.
+But you’d think that if the SBC was serious about sexual abuse victims, they would offer financial help to those families reeling from the long-term effects of abuse, which often lead to expensive challenges like mental health trauma and therapy, prolonged unemployment and alcohol and drug addictions to name a few.
 Protection from lawsuits makes sense, but why not create a fund for victims and their families, similar to the other social justice activities SBC churches love to fund?
 The SBC could also suggest that member churches buy insurance to cover potential abuse settlements.
 Allegations are probably not going to decrease anytime soon.

 Not having women in leadership is one thing, but not listening to women is another.
-It’s unclear so far on how an all-male committee would decide whether or not a sexual abuse claim is substantiated enough to kick out a church.
+Although women spoke about abuse on panels at the annual meeting, it’s unclear so far on how an all-male committee would decide whether or not a sexual abuse claim is substantiated enough to kick out a church when victim-blaming is unfortunately still a norm.

 Women are often the driving force in churches, preparing meals and running childcare and other kid programs like Vacation Bible School that drive traffic into the community.
 They also often literally bring traffic in, by coercing their families to accompany them to church.
 Pew research has repeatedly found that women are more likely to pray daily and affiliate with a religion than men both globally and in the US.
 It would be a good idea to involve them more in preventing, recognizing and reporting sexual abuse, especially of children.